Tuscan Panzanella salad makes a fantastic, easy-to-make meal or flavorful side. Make it all summer long, when tomatoes are at their best!

 Add extra ingredients

-This classic Italian salad is extremely versatile and there's no need to keep it strictly traditional, so feel free to add extra ingredients if you want.
-Below are some great options:
+This classic Italian salad is highly versatile and there's no need to keep it strictly traditional, so feel free to add extra ingredients.

 - cannellini beans